Gengar: Design

-Standing 4 ft 11 in (150 cm) tall, Gengar has a round purple body, short arms and legs, two red eyes, and a perpetual toothy grin.
+Standing 4 feet 11 inches (150 cm) tall, Gengar has a round purple body, short arms and legs, two red eyes, and a perpetual toothy grin.
 Along its back are multiple spikes, ending in a small tail.
 Gengar's design went through multiple iterations, with its body changed to a solid color, while its teeth were changed from singular fangs to a long solid row of teeth.
 While the finalized in-game sprites depicted it with a more shaggy appearance, as the series has progressed, its body became smoother and rounder.
 These spikes were also diminished, while its face became more pronounced.
 These changes are often attributed to its appearances in the anime influencing its design, giving it a more "chibi" aesthetic.
 It has a rarer, "shiny" version as well, which features a slightly de-saturated purple instead.
 Classified as both a Ghost- and Poison-type Pokémon, Gengar is the third and final part of a three-stage evolution line, with the Pokémon Gastly and Haunter in order evolving into Gengar.

 In the sequel games Pokémon X and Y, Gengar can temporarily transform into a new form called Mega Gengar.
 In this form, it becomes significantly larger with his legs embedded into the ground, while its spikes become more pronounced.
 In addition its arms become longer, with the forearms more pronounced and also embedded into the ground.
 Lastly, a gold-colored third eye appears upon its forehead.
 A second form, called Gigantamax Gengar, was added in Pokémon Sword and Shield.
 Created by then-lead Pokémon designer James Turner, while it retains elements similar to is original design its enlarged body is now partially submerged into the ground with its open mouth having a swirling vortex instead.
 Meanwhile, its arms are lengthened, and extend from the ground on both sides of it.
 The shiny variants of both are completely different from the base Gengar's design, making their bodies appear mostly white while their eyes become black.